 5. The Crows And The Cobra

 Two crows, husband and wife, and a cobra lived on a banyan tree in a forest near a small kingdom.
 The cobra was wicked and ate the crows’ eggs when the crows left the nest in search of food.
 The crows went to a wise jackal and ask for advice.
 As per the advice of the jackal, one of the crows went to the royal palace and stole a very precious necklace belonging to the queen as the guards watched.
-The crow flew slowly to its nest, so that the guards can follow it.
+The crow flew slowly to its nest so that the guards could follow it.